GwennyGreen/kommtheuteaktenzeichen/README.md

     }
     ```

-- Create another policy for deployment:

-    ```bash
-    aws iam create-policy \
-      --policy-name 'kha-prod-DeploymentPolicy' \
-      --description \
-        'Grants all privileges needed to deploy and manage kha' \
-      --path '/kha/prod/deploy/' \
-      --policy-document "$(cat 'etc/aws.deployment-policy.prod.json')"
-    ```

-- In the AWS management console, create a role named `kha-prod-DeploymentRole` based on your account ID and on the `kha-prod-DeploymentPolicy` policy.

 - Edit the `kha-Maintainers` group and grant them the following permissions:
   - `kha-prod-DeploymentPolicy`
   - `kha-prod-RestrictedAccessPolicy`
+  - `kha-dev-RestrictedAccessPolicy`

-- Edit the `kha-Developers` group and grant them the `kha-prod-RestrictedAccessPolicy` permission.
+- Edit the `kha-Developers` group and grant them the `kha-dev-RestrictedAccessPolicy` permission.

 ## Advanced: 1Password integration